 When Dad’s not around, Helena will manifest herself.
 She does whenever I’m weak as hell, injured, sick, or sad; when she might have a chance to take control, and most often whenever I don’t want her around — that’s when she appears.

 Most people can’t see Helena, even if she is outside my shadow, so I try not to talk to her or look at her.
-That’s hard when Helena is in a good mood, cracking jokes, making strange comments and observations about the people around me.
+That’s hard when Helena is in a good mood, cracking jokes, and making strange comments and observations about the people around me.
 She’s a people watcher.
 Not me, I avoid them.
 I learned it’s easier that way, better than getting comfortable.

 I still had to feed myself something.
 I didn’t want to collapse when I went out.
 The cupboards this morning looked pitiful.
 I tossed out some wheat bread – spots of mold on it.
 The peanut butter jar had enough for a spoonful.
 I kept searching and finally broke open a box of graham crackers and used them to eat my yogurt.
 (All the spoons were dirty and the dishwasher wouldn’t turn on.
 Dad can fix up this stuff, but maybe I should know how to repair stuff, too.
 If everything breaks down, we might as well live in the woods, not just a cabin.)